LGN520/farreach-public/docs/netreach-v4.md

 	+ As savedseq of such a record must <= seq in server, no unnecessary overwrite for eviction and no incorrect result for range query
 	+ For the results with latest=1 from PUTREQ/DELREQ, savedseq can be either larger or smaller than seq in server -> seq comparison
 - For crash-consistent snapshot
-	+ NOTE: we do not need case3 as it does not save bandwidth, while explict notification for server-side snapshot is acceptable as snapshot is not frequent and dominated by register loading
+	+ NOTE: we need case3 packet but not need case3 reg, as it does not save bandwidth, while explict notification for server-side snapshot is acceptable as snapshot is not frequent and dominated by register loading
 	+ TODO: Controller
 		* Prologue: send prepare messages to servers to enable current server-side snapshot; notify each switch OS to reset case1
 		* Execution: set backup flag as true -> load in-switch cache -> set backup flag as false